The PAU Survey: galaxy stellar population properties estimates with narrowband data: Observational data

-\section{Observational Data}
+\section{Observational data}

 This section describes the observational data analyzed in this work.
-The PAUS filter set contains 40 equally spaced slightly overlapping narrow-band filters with a FWHM of 12.5\,\AA{} in the spectral range from 4550\,\AA{} to 8450\,\AA.
-The total throughputs of the filters, including atmospheric effects as well as telescope, filter and detector influences, like the CCD quantum efficiency, are shown in Fig. \ref{fig:PAUS_CFHTLS_filters}.
-PAUCam has 18 red-sensitive full depletion CCDs, of which only the 8 central ones are used for narrow-band imaging due to vignetting and image curvature.
+The PAUS filter set contains 40 equally spaced slightly overlapping narrowband filters with a FWHM of 12.5\,\AA{} in the spectral range from 4550\,\AA{} to 8450\,\AA.
+The total throughputs of the filters, including atmospheric effects, as well as telescope, filter, and detector effects, such as the CCD quantum efficiency, are shown in Fig. \ref{fig:PAUS_CFHTLS_filters}.
+PAUCam has 18 red-sensitive full depletion CCDs, of which only the 8 central ones are used for narrowband imaging due to vignetting and image curvature.
 Its filters were commissioned to the prime focus of the \textit{William Herschel} Telescope and they cover a total FOV of $\sim$1\,deg$^2$ at an average pixel scale of 0.265" \citep{Benitez2009, Castander2012}.
 We use fluxes, flux errors and and photometric redshifts from the PAUS+COSMOS v0.4 flux/photo-$z$ catalogs hosted on CosmoHub \citep{Alarcon2021}.

-The additional broad-band photometry is taken from the final data release of CFHTLS \citep{Cuillandre2012}.
+The additional broadband photometry was taken from the final data release of CFHTLS \citep{Cuillandre2012}.
 This survey has been conducted at Mauna Kea, Hawaii, using MegaCam \citep{Boulade2003} and covers 175\,deg$^2$ in $ugriz$ bands with sub-arcsecond seeing at a pixel scale of 0.187".
-Figure \ref{fig:PAUS_CFHTLS_filters} shows a plot of the total throughput of PAUS narrow-bands and the complementary CFHTLS broad-band filters.
+Figure \ref{fig:PAUS_CFHTLS_filters} shows a plot of the total throughput of PAUS narrowbands and the complementary CFHTLS broadband filters.